 These women were informed that if they were one of the AWCs selected, they would receive a year of monthly cash transfers of Rs.
 500, where half of AWCs will be selected.
 Transfers would be made into the bank accounts of the selected women and would not be conditional on the actions of the women, since conditionality can create bottlenecks that slow transfers.
 In order to register, women needed only to supply their bank account information and fill out a simple form, where assistance was provided to women who did not currently have bank accounts.
-After the two and half month registration window ended, women could no longer register for the scheme.
+After the two and a half month registration window ended, women could no longer register for the scheme.

-After registration was complete, women were randomized into four groups, with transfers going out after randomization.
-The study sample is composed of 960 randomly selected AWCs from 8 districts and 24 blocks, representative of the entire state of Jharkhand.
+After registration was complete, women were randomized into two groups, with transfers going out to the group selected to receive transfers after randomization.
+After one year, a second randomization occurred, with half of each group being selected to receive transfers for a second year.
+These individuals were not aware of this possibility beforehand, and were only informed at the end of the first year.
+The study sample is composed of 960 randomly selected AWCs from 8 districts and 24 blocks, which were randomly selected to be representative of the entire state of Jharkhand.
 Figure 1 summarizes the experimental design.